asottile/all-repos/README.md

 ## Writing your own source

-To create a `source`, first create a module.
+First create a module.
 This module must have the following api:

 ### A `Settings` class

-This class will receive keyword arguments for all values in the `settings` dictionary.
+This class will receive keyword arguments for all values in the `source_settings` dictionary.

 An easy way to implement the `Settings` class is by using a `namedtuple`: